 - ASSISTANT PROFESSOR Orthopaedics

-1. Huang AH, Riordan TJ, Wang L, Eyal S, Zelzer E, Brigande JV, Schweitzer R. "Re-positioning forelimb superficialis muscles: tendon attachment and muscle activity enable active relocation of functional myofibers," 2013, Developmental Cell, 26(5): 544-551.
+Huang AH, Riordan TJ, Wang L, Eyal S, Zelzer E, Brigande JV, Schweitzer R. Repositioning forelimb superficialis muscles: tendon attachment and muscle activity enable active relocation of functional myofibers.
+Developmental cell 2013 Sep; 26(5).

 Physicians and scientists on the faculty of the Icahn School of Medicine at Mount Sinai often interact with pharmaceutical, device and biotechnology companies to improve patient care, develop new therapies and achieve scientific breakthroughs.
 In order to promote an ethical and transparent environment for conducting research, providing clinical care and teaching, Mount Sinai requires that salaried faculty inform the School of their relationships with such companies.

 Dr.Huang is not currently required to report Industry relationships.

 Mount Sinai's faculty policies relating to faculty collaboration with industry are posted on our website at http://icahn.mssm.edu/about-us/services-and-resources/faculty-resources/handbooks-and-policies/faculty-handbook.
 Patients may wish to ask their physician about the activities they perform for companies.